annacnelson/annacnelson.github.io/_pages/math316.md

 ---

-**Course Description:** Math 316 is an introductory course on ordinary differential equations.
+**Course Topics & Description:** Math 316 is an introductory course on ordinary differential equations.
 Topics include elementary theory of ordinary differential equations, analytical methods for solving linear first- and second-order equations, numerical methods, phase-plane analysis of nonlinear problems, and introduction to Laplace transform methods.
 Differential equations model many natural phenomena as well as applications in engineering and the physical sciences.
 The goals of this course are to

 1. Give students the tools and skills needed for upcoming classes in engineering and the natural sciences.
 2. Build your deductive reasoning and presentation skills.
 As a scientist or engineer you will have to explain your